Social Security FAQs

 What Will Nelson Law Office Do For Me?

-As a Minnesota Social Security Lawyer, Gregg Nelson will:
+As a Minnesota Social Security Disability lawyer, Gregg Nelson will:

 - Review your case, including your medical records and your electronic Social Security file.